gemoc/ICSA2017Tutorial/readme.md

 - For rendering guards and actions, please adjust the labels of transitions accordingly.
 To this effect, investigate how the properties of "Event Transition" are mapped to methods of the class `XFSMServices` and adjust the employed methods accordingly.
 - For the variables, we want to display their current values.
 To this end, create a container for variables in the animation view that can contain variables which are represented by labels as depicted by the next three figures.

-Please refer to the [Sirius documentation](https://www.eclipse.org/sirius/doc/specifier/diagrams/Diagrams.html) for learning and you can configure in details your editor.
+Please refer to the [Sirius documentation](https://www.eclipse.org/sirius/doc/specifier/diagrams/Diagrams.html) for learning how you can configure in details your editor.

 ![](figs/24-sirius-editors.png)